-Edited by Jacob, Anonymous, Dougie, Doug Collins and 2 others
+Edited by Jacob, Dougie, Doug Collins, Eng and 2 others

 In music, a scale is series of musical notes ordered by different pitches.
 A scale also makes music meaningful and gives character to it.
 Where a Major scale is cheerful, a minor scale is tragic and dramatic.
 While there are many types of Major scales, we're just going to focus on showing you how to build three of them.
 These three are the Natural, Harmonic, and Melodic Major scales.
 Note that the 'Natural' Major scale is referred to as a 'Major scale'

-If you'd instead like to learn about how to build a minor scale, please read the linked article.
-Otherwise, read on to learn everything about how to build Major scales:
+You might also want to know how tohow to build a minor scale.
+Read on to learn how to build Major scales:

 Major Scale (Natural)

-This is the most commonly used scale in western music.
+This is the most commonly used scale in western music and children's songs.

 To start with, lets choose the C Major scale, because it's easy.
 Keep in mind that an interval is a physical distance between two notes, for example a whole step or half step (tone or semitone).
 If we observe the piano keys, the interval between each neighbor white and black key is a half step, and the distance between each neighbor white key is a whole step.
 Note that the distance between B and C, and E and F is half step, because there is no black key between them.
 (Tone (T) = Whole step, Semitone (ST) = Half step)

 Follow the steps below to build the C Major scale: